 How can I use my butters? –

-- As a sweet spread on breads, in oatmeal, baked sweet potatoes, on toast, bagels, muffins, pastries, or other baked goods
+- All of our sweet spreads are perfect on dinner rolls, toast, bagels, muffins, pastries, or other baked goods!

 - Grilled steaks, chicken, venison, and nearly any other meat you can possibly imagine.
 You've heard it time and time again... you don't need that steak sauce to dress your freshly seared strip steak!
-You won't find a better accompaniment for a grilled steak than our Sriracha Butter Spread.
+You won't find a better accompaniment for a grilled steak than our Sriracha, Shallot, and Scallion Butter Spread.
 Period.

 Is your coconut oil based butter spread better than others? –

 Compared with hydrogenated oil based spreads, which have been heavily linked with cardiovascular disease, obesity, and other serious health conditions, our butter spreads are light years ahead of most others in terms of health qualities.
 Our butter spreads are enriched with holistic, natural ingredients and contain Medium Chain Triglycerides (MCTs) which boost the metabolism, prevent cardiovascular disease, protect the heart, and even lower cholesterol levels!
 Better yet, they contain nothing artificial!

 - Caretaking -